 Investments in unconsolidated ventures over which the Company has the ability to exercise significant influence, but does not control, are accounted for under the equity method and include the Company's investment in the Ambler Metals project.
-We identified Ambler Metals LLC as a VIE as the entity is dependent on funding from its owners.
+We identified Ambler Metals LLC ("Ambler Metals") as a VIE as the entity is dependent on funding from its owners.
 All funding, ownership, voting rights and power to exercise control is shared equally on a 50/50 basis between the owners of the VIE.
 Therefore, the Company has determined that it is not the primary beneficiary of the VIE.
-The Company's maximum exposure to loss is its investment in Ambler Metals LLC.
+The Company's maximum exposure to loss is its investment in Ambler Metals.

-Ambler Metals LLC is a non-publicly traded equity investee holding exploration and development projects.
-Investments in nonconsolidated entities accounted for under the equity method are assessed for impairment whenever changes in the facts and circumstances indicate a loss in value has occurred.
+Ambler Metals is a non-publicly traded equity investee holding exploration and development projects.
+Investments in unconsolidated entities accounted for under the equity method are assessed for impairment whenever changes in the facts and circumstances indicate an other than temporary loss in value has occurred.
 When indicators exist, the fair value is estimated and compared to the investment carrying value.
-If any impairment is judgmentally determined to be other than temporary, the carrying value of the investment is written down to fair value.
-The fair value of the impaired investment is determined based on quoted market prices, if available, or upon the present value of expected future cash flows using discount rates and other assumptions believed to be consistent with those used by principal market participants and observed market earnings multiples of comparable companies.
-Events that could indicate impairment of an investment in affiliates include a significant decrease in long-term expected commodity prices, a significant increase in expected operating or capital costs, unfavorable exploration results or technical studies, a significant decrease in reserves, a loss of significant mineral claims or a change in the development plan or strategy for the project.
+If any impairment is determined to be other than temporary, the carrying value of the investment is written down to fair value.
+The fair value of the impaired investment may be based upon the valuation of cohort companies with similar projects or the present value of expected future cash flows using discount rates and other assumptions believed to be consistent with those used by principal market participants and observed market earnings multiples of comparable companies.
+Judgement is applied in evaluating indicators of impairment.
+Events that could indicate impairment of an investment in affiliates include sustained losses by the investment, the absence of the ability to recover the carrying amount of the investment, or a deterioration of market conditions, among others.